guic97/githubRepositoryClone/README.md

 # site_clone

 - I'm trying to clone my repository on github.
 Trying to be more igual possible.
+- The objetive of this project are to practice CSS flexbox and div positions.

-- Using HTML5, JS and Vue.js.
+- Using HTML5, CSS, JS and Vue.js.

 - First step: Making the header.
 - Second step: Making the navbar.